toasterco/apiai_assistant/README.rst

 FAQ and Known Issues
 ====================

-The most common issues relate to excessive output on multiple lines, instead of a neat one-line progress bar.

 - How can I get the user's location or name?

   ``Unfortunately, permissions aren't supported as of yet in Alpha``